Master of Science in Prevention Science

 Winter Term - 13 Credits Minimum + Additional Research

-• Have your Masters Program Plan completed and turned in to your advisor by the end of winter term
+• Individualized program plan completed and turned in to your advisor by the end of winter term.

 Spring Term - 14 Minimum Credits + Additional Research